EGO-Tech/starbase-ships/stocker/README.md

 ### Why can't the crafting bench craft T2 refills?

 You need to bolt a meter upgrade to the bench.
 The ship designer doesn't provide it so I couldn't add it to the blueprint.

+### Why does NavGrid show an error?

+This usually happens after travelling to the moon via the warp gate where ISAN is not available.
+After returning, this can be fixed by reseting ISAN.
+Do this using your universal tool on the ISAN panel on the pilot console and clearing the value of the `_` field.
+The first time will show ISAN as offline, repeat clearing the value again to reset ISAN and NavGrid.